GovTechSG/seed-documentation/faqs/general-faq.md

   <summary>Why was my device blocked due to a malware alert in CrowdStrike?</summary>
   Your device will be blocked if you have malware alerts on CrowdStrike.
   No action is required from you.
 The SEED team will review your ticke, and your device will be unblocked after the assessment is completed.
-  Please [raise a support request(https://go.gov.sg/seed-techpass-support) if you are not unblocked automatically.
+  Please <a href="https://go.gov.sg/seed-techpass-support"> raise a support request </a> if you are not unblocked automatically.
 </details>

 <details>